 Nanoswarm: Invasion from Inner Space is a serious video game adventure in healthy eating and exercise.
 Archimage collaborated with experts at the Children's Nutrition Research Center of Houston's Baylor College of Medicine on the project.
 Nanoswarm was funded by a $8 million grant from the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health (U44DK066724).

-Results from a Baylor College of Medicine clinical trial showed that children who played Nanoswarm increased their fruit and vegetable intake by a full serving a day and were more physically active than those visiting traditional health websites for kids.
-These behavior changes are comparable to or better than those reported in the literature with children.
+Results from a Baylor College of Medicine clinical trial showed that children who played Nanoswarm increased their fruit and vegetable intake by 2/3 serving a day compared to those visiting traditional health websites for kids.

 The rising tide of childhood obesity has been linked to type II diabetes, a "looming crisis" that is reaching epidemic proportions.
 The Centers for Disease Control and Prevention predicts one-third of Americans born after 2000 will be diabetic in their lifetime.
 Diabetes is already the country's leading cause of new blindness and kidney failure.
 It is also the nation's sixth leading cause of death.